How To Write Better Blog Posts

+Everything about writing good blog content is difficult (which is why some businesses consider the benefits of a blog service).
 Some people struggle with even coming up with an original topic.
 However, what if you’ve done everything your content marketing plan has asked of you?
 You’ve done your keyword research.
 You’ve identified a niche.
-Now you are ready to build a better blog post by connecting with an audience.
 All that’s left is to write about an original, creative idea… and that’s the hardest part.

 Blog posts are important fixtures in any content marketing plan.
 The pressure to produce fresh and creative content is at an all-time high, especially with millions of blog posts flooding the internet each day.
 So what do you do when the creative well dries up?

-Because writer’s block is so common, it’s challenging to create a blog post that is engaging, funny and useful.
+Because writer’s block is so common, it’s challenging to write a blog post that is engaging, funny and useful.
 Never fear, there are a few things you can do to improve the blogs you write and limit the mental block that so commonly hurts writers.
 Use these suggestions as a springboard for your own creative ideas and methods of blog writing.
-With that in mind, here are some ways to generate new ideas to build a better blog post.
+With that in mind, here are some ways to generate new ideas to build a better blog post from the very beginning.

 1. Ideas are Everywhere—Take Note